jaackie25/Project1/README.md

 stretch goals:
 Stretch goals is to add an item that the character can pick up that allows her to shoot out a laser to shoot obstacles.
 Will last for about 5 uses.
 Play sound during gameplay and play sound when the character hits an obstacle.
+Add animation when the characters hit an obstacle and the game ends.

 potential roadblocks:
 -Randomly generating obstacles and making sure they to appear in the correct spot.